hassanlb9/EfreiBot/README.md

 $ . venv/bin/activate
 ```

-You will also need to install theses dependecies
+You will also need to install dependecies

 ```
 pip install flask